Loyola University Chicago Quinlan School of Business: Rankings

+In 2015, Loyola's Quinlan School of Business was ranked by U.S. News & World Report as Chicago's No. 1 undergraduate business school, as well as a top 3 MBA program in Chicago.

-Loyola's Quinlan School of Business graduate program has been named a top 20 part-time MBA program in the nation by Businessweek.
+The school's graduate program has been named a top 20 part-time MBA program in the nation by Businessweek.
 Its specialty master's programs are considered some of the best in the nation by U.S. News & World Report: finance (top 20), marketing (top 20), accounting (top 30).
 U.S. News also ranks Quinlan's MBA for Executives No. 25 in the nation.
 Meanwhile, for three cycles in a row, the Quinlan MBA has been included in the Aspen Institute's Beyond Grey Pinstripes list for its focus on ethics and social responsibility, ranking No. 16 in the world in 2011.